-Blue-Throated Hummingbird a Profile
+Blue-Throated Hummingbird Profile

-Blue-throated Hummingbird (Lampornis clemenciae)
+(Lampornis clemenciae)

 After the breeding season, virtually the entire population returns to Mexico for the winter.